heartcombo/mail_form/CONTRIBUTING.md

 ## Contributing

-1. If you have any questions about Simple Form, search the [Wiki](https://github.com/plataformatec/mail_form/wiki) or or Stack Overflow.
+1. If you have any questions about Mail Form, search the [Wiki](https://github.com/plataformatec/mail_form/wiki) or or Stack Overflow.
 Do not post questions here.